New

 Use the review flow:

-2. Ask Claude to review the interview plan
+2. Ask Claude to show the full brief and question configuration

 4. Publish only when the brief feels right